micahcantor/blog/content/blog/thoughts-typed-racket.md

   (andmap string? l))
 ```

-I think a simple example of somthing like this ought to be found somewhere in the documentation, given that it wasn't entirely clear that I could define and compose my own predicates in this way.
+I think a simple example of something like this ought to be found somewhere in the documentation, given that it wasn't entirely clear that I could define and compose my own predicates in this way.

 ### Editor Integration